janhuenermann/nn.js/readme.md

 - Drop-out layer

 ## Future
+- More & better demos (MNIST demo, CIFAR-10 demo, char-rnn demo, performance tests, etc)
+- Reinforcement learning
 - Embedding layer
-- More & better demos (MNIST demo, CIFAR-10 demo, char-rnn demo, performance tests, etc)
-- Maybe native web worker support (especially Chrome is like 2x faster)

 ## Acknowledgments
 I would like to thank @karpathy (Andrej Karpathy) for his rigorous work on JavaScript deep-learning libraries, which I took inspiration and help from.
 (In parts you can see that in the code)